 1.0.Introduction

-Nursing is all about holistic care and it is believe that spirituality and spiritual care is consider to be fundamental aspect of holistic nursing approach (Gu¨lnar et al. 2015; Ramezani et al. 2014).
+Nursing is all about holistic care and it is believed Please grammar check the entire document that spirituality and spiritual care is consider to be fundamental aspect of holistic nursing approach (Gu¨lnar et al. 2015; Ramezani et al. 2014).
 Spirituality in nursing was started by Florence Nightingale where the exploration of themes related to transcendence and human transience.
 The physical body was seen as an instrument for the spirit while spirituality was the highest level of human consciousness able to cultivate the divine nature characterized by love.
-(Nightingale, 1989).Spirituality has plays significant roles to the quality of life to the patients.
+(Nightingale, 1989) Excellent.Spirituality has plays significant roles to the quality of life to the patients.
 The aspect of spirituality and hope plays major roles in caring the patient.
 Nurses’ spiritual perceptions are vital when providing spiritual care (Cockell and McSherry 2012; Ramezani et al. 2014).
-Nurses are often to care for the patient, the spirituality, hope is as the act by which the temptation of despair is actively overcome.
-Hope is perceived to be the best resources in giving inner strength As central aspect to patient especially in the end of life time.
-The study will focus on spiritual cluster To individual’s essence as a person, relationships with others and an infinite being.
+Nurses are often to care for the patient, the spirituality, hope is as the act by which the temptation of despair is actively overcome I’m not sure what this means.
+Break these concepts down and explain them.
+Hope is perceived to be the best resources in giving inner strength What does this mean?
+As central aspect to patient especially in the end of life time.
+The study will focus on spiritual cluster What is a spiritual cluster?
+To individual’s essence as a person, relationships with others and an infinite being.
 The Projections of biological, psychological and social dimensions are expressed in the spiritual dimension and totals in our existence.( da Silva, de Aquino & Silva et.
 Al, 2016).
 Mostly person look to the meaning of their life and continue to seek motivation to go forward as they experience challenges in life.

 Spiritual care can be defined as the care nurses provide to meet the spiritual needs and/or problems of patients (Selby, et.
-Al. 2017).
+Al. 2017) Excellent.
 The hallmark of spiritual care is the attention for how the patient’s expressions are related to her or his life as a whole and refer to the patient’s meaning system (Garssen, et.al.
-2016).
+2016) Excellent.
 This means that the patient’s interpretation of spirituality depends upon his or her personal view of life and existence.
 In this way, spirituality can be interpreted as a functional concept (Selby, et. al. 2016 & Swinton, et.al.
 2010).
-The challenge is on how the health care workers understand the relationship between spirituality and health and to incorporate the spirituality in caring the patient and to their professional activities.
-The theory will focus on spiritual care, self-identity and self- character of nurses as a provider of health care.
+The challenge is on how the health care workers understand the relationship between spirituality and health and to incorporate the spirituality in caring the patient and to their professional activities Excellent.
+The theory will focus on spiritual care, self-identity and self- character of nurses as a provider of health care Will this also focus on how it relates to patient care?.
 Problems is related to their professional training on how spirituality is approached superficially and subjectively.
-Also, not knowing how to differentiate religiosity from spirituality interferes in how spiritual care is provided to the individual.
+Also, not knowing how to differentiate religiosity from spirituality interferes in how spiritual care is provided to the individual Excellent.
+These are two different concepts that need to be thoroughly explained..
 Nurse’s perceptions and competences highly influence the import of spirituality and spiritual care in nursing.
-The influence of materialist perspective that values beauty, power and social achievements, hinders the practice of spiritual care, emptying the human being in its values.
+The influence of materialist perspective that values beauty, power and social achievements I’m not sure how this is connected to the discussion, hinders the practice of spiritual care, emptying the human being in its values.